Cycling Without Age

 Cycling Without Age (CWA) is a nonprofit organization founded in Copenhagen, Denmark in 2012.
 By 2020, this initiative had expanded into 50 countries, serving over 1.5 million people worldwide.

-The purpose of Cycling Without Age is: "to realise the dream of creating a world in which the easy access to active citizenship creates happiness among our elderly citizens and gives them an opportunity to remain an active part of the local community."

-Under the motto "The right to wind in your hair", Cycling Without Age offers recreational mobility to seniors, in the form of volunteer-piloted trishaw rides.
-These rides encourage dialogue between the passengers and their volunteer riders (called pilots), contributing to the initiative's goal: "we build bridges between generations, we reinforce trust, respect and the social glue in our society".
+Cycling Without Age offers recreational mobility to seniors in the form of volunteer-piloted trishaw rides.
+The passengers and their volunteer riders (called "pilots") are also encouraged to communicate and bond with each other.

 Cycling Without Age has chapters throughout the world.
 Each chapter is typically at the service of a specific nursing home.
 The trishaw rides are offered by local volunteer pilots.
 These rides enable seniors with limited mobility to explore their neighbourhood and the surrounding nature.

 History

 The history of Cycling Without Age began in Copenhagen in 2012 when the 47-year-old social entrepreneur Ole Kassow cycled to work every day.
-On his way he noticed an elderly gentleman sitting in front of a senior citizens' home.
-This encounter stuck in his memory.
-Later, when looking at historical pictures of his hometown, he wondered whether this gentleman used to enjoy cycling in his younger years as much as Ole himself did nowadays.
-After thinking about it for a while, an idea formed in his mind: Ole rented a trishaw, rode it to the senior citizens' home and offered a ride.
-An elderly lady and her caregiver were his passengers on the first trishaw trip.

-The route took them to sites the elderly lady knew from years gone by.
-She told him stories from that time and was very happy to see these places again.
-The trip was a great success and soon other residents of the home wanted a ride with the trishaw.
-With the support of the residence's management, a spontaneous idea became a regular leisure-time facility.
+As he passed a nursing home, he noticed a 97-year-old man with a walker.
+Inferring from the popularity of cycling in Copenhagen, Kassow assumed the man had been a cycler when he was younger.
+Later, Kassow received permission from the care home to carry a resident in a trishaw, a positive experience that led to more residents asking for rides.

-When Ole Kassow wrote to the city council of Copenhagen and asked for the financing of the trishaw for the senior citizens' home, he surprisingly found support there too: five trishaws were ordered in one fell swoop.
-With a parade of the new trishaws in April 2013, the initiative was presented to the public - two television stations and various newspapers reported.
+When Kassow wrote to the city council of Copenhagen and asked for the financing of the trishaw for the senior citizens' home, his idea was met with support; five trishaws were ordered.
+With a parade of the new trishaws in April 2013, the initiative was presented to the public.

-Ole Kassow's idea gave rise to the initiative Cykling uden alder which spread quickly in Denmark and soon afterwards in many countries around the world.
-As of March 2020, there were 2200 regional chapters with over 3000 trishaws in more than 50 countries in Europe, North America, Asia and Australasia (including New Zealand).
+Kassow's idea gave rise to the initiative Cykling uden alder which spread quickly in Denmark and soon afterwards in many countries around the world.
+As of March 2020, there were 2200 regional chapters with over 3000 trishaws in more than 50 countries in Europe, North America, Asia and Australasia.